๐Ÿ“šMyth and Literature

 • "The Answerer" compels truth from anyone threatened by it and cuts through any armor or shield

-• Knowledge as weapon—the sword's power lies not just in cutting but in forcing revelation, linking combat to truth
+• Knowledge as weapon: the sword's power lies not just in cutting but in forcing revelation, linking combat to truth-telling

-Compare: Caladbolg vs. Fragarach—both are Irish swords of impossible sharpness, but Caladbolg emphasizes raw destructive power while Fragarach emphasizes truth and knowledge.
-This reflects the Celtic value of wisdom alongside martial prowess.
+Compare: Caladbolg vs. Fragarach.
+Both are Irish swords of impossible sharpness, but Caladbolg emphasizes raw destructive power while Fragarach emphasizes truth and knowledge.
+Together they illustrate the two pillars of the Celtic heroic ideal.

 Divine-Mortal Communication